-Belief and Knowledge: Many insurance applications only require the applicant to certify the information is accurate based on his or her “belief and knowledge.”
-When this language is present in the application, the insurance company might face a tougher task in using information in the application to deny coverage.
-While an honest mistake or oversight might still justify the denial of a death benefit, a court might reject this position if the insured had no intent to deceive the insurer.
+Best Knowledge and Belief: Many insurance applications only require the applicant to certify the information is accurate based on his or her “best knowledge and belief.”
+When this language is present in the application, the insurance company will face a tougher task in using information in the application to deny coverage.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].